-Your selling dealer should have provided you with some basic information on the particular controls and features of your new vehicle.
-Please take the time to study this Operator's Guide and all on-product warning labels as well as the Safety Videocassette that came with the ATV.
-They more completely describe what you should know about this vehicle before riding it.
+Your dealer should have provided you with some basic information on the particular controls and features of your new vehicle.
+Please take the time to study this Operator's Guide and all on-product warning labels as well as the Safety Videocassette that came with this vehicle.
+They more completely describe what you should know about this vehicle before riding it

-Whether you are a new user or an experienced rider, it is important for your personal safety that you know the controls and features of the this vehicle.
+Whether you are a new user or an experienced rider, it is important for your personal safety as well as passenger safety that you know the controls and features of this vehicle.
 Equally important is knowing how to properly ride.